khajdari/WhoopsPay/JUICE_SHOP_INTEGRATION.md

-# OWASP Juice Shop + PayPwned Integration Guide
+# OWASP Juice Shop + WhoopsPay Integration Guide

 ## Overview

-This integration allows OWASP Juice Shop users to complete their checkout process through PayPwned's payment system.
-Users are redirected from Juice Shop to PayPwned for payment approval/rejection, then returned to Juice Shop with the final result.
+This integration allows OWASP Juice Shop users to complete their checkout process through WhoopsPay's payment system.
+Users are redirected from Juice Shop to WhoopsPay for payment approval/rejection, then returned to Juice Shop with the final result.

 ## Integration Flow

 ```
-1. Juice Shop Checkout → PayPwned Payment Request
+1. Juice Shop Checkout → WhoopsPay Payment Request
-2. User redirected to PayPwned authentication
+2. User redirected to WhoopsPay authentication
-3. User approves/rejects payment in PayPwned
+3. User approves/rejects payment in WhoopsPay
 4. User redirected back to Juice Shop with result
 ```